jhpyle/docassemble/_docs/functions.md

   user_info_saved = True
 {% endhighlight %}

-Then your actual interview file will just incorporate this by reference.
+Then your actual DALang file will just incorporate this by reference.
 For example, you could have a file called [`wc_side_of_bed.yml`], which looks like this: